The Decedent (2025) review: A found footage hidden gem on Tubi

 With that being said, I appreciate what Bowser (amazing name btw!) was going for here.
 He sets the scenes up well given the limitations of the medium.
 Despite events playing out predictably, it’s still satisfying enough to please us found footage fans.
 I’ve got to praise him for opting for a short runtime, too.
 80 minutes is perfect for a low budget found footage horror.

-Should you watch The Decedent?
+Should You Watch The Decedent?

 Our Scoring Philosophy: A Fair Fight